trishume/sympy-wiki-with-svn/New-Release.md

 You may have to fix the uploaded file by hand over the web, so that it has the same md5sum as the one on googlecode.
 See also http://guide.python-distribute.org/contributing.html.

-Make sure it is installable using easy_install
+Make sure it is installable using easy_install and pip.

 ## Other things